 100 years ago when synthetic fibers were first starting to hit the market they were developed to replace natural fibers.
 For example, rayon was a cheaper alternative to silk.

 Today, the consumer market wants natural fibers, because they are more sustainable.
 So, instead of or replacing natural fibers, synthetic fibers are currently trying to solve sustainability and environmental issues that the first generation of fibers left behind.
-An example of this is recycled PET plastic polyester.
+An example of this is fibers made from recycled PET plastic polyester.

 How does a synthetic fiber get its name?